Zack-ai-data/etl-data-pipeline/README.md

 > - **SQL Output:** Flattened column names such as `Jan_25_sales_qty_contribution_by_category`
 > - **Python Output:** Multi-level pivot table (month on top of metrics), as shown in `sql_test-expected (Python).xlsx`
 >
+> Specifically, Due to differences between SQL and Excel pivot formatting:
+>
+> The SQL output presents month-specific columns such as Jan_25_sales_qty_contribution_by_category, Feb_25_…, etc.
+> The Python output mirrors the Excel pivot layout with month headers (Jan-25, Feb-25, …) grouped over the four metrics.
+>
 > Both formats maintain the **same calculations and metric accuracy** as the provided `sql_test-expected` reference.

-Notes & Clarifications

-Although the assessment requirements mention four metrics (profit, sales qty contribution, sales amt contribution, profit contribution), the reference file sql_test-expected also includes sales cost contribution by category.
-👉 Both SQL and Python implementations include this metric for completeness.

-Due to differences between SQL and Excel pivot formatting:

-The SQL output presents month-specific columns such as Jan_25_sales_qty_contribution_by_category, Feb_25_…, etc.

-The Python output mirrors the Excel pivot layout with month headers (Jan-25, Feb-25, …) grouped over the four metrics.

-All calculated values are identical and verified; only the table layout differs.
+> Hence, all calculated values are identical and verified and only the table layout differs.

 ---